TabbyML/interview-questions/201_lm_moonscript_lora/README.md

 # Deliverables

-Instruction on how to download the code and run locally.
+1. Instruction on how to download the code and run locally.
+2. wand link to a 100-steps training history.